Government-Paid Paternity Leave

 *Formal Intent to Adopt:

 Paternity Leave is paid by the Government.
-Reimbursement is capped at $2,500 per week i.e., total of $5,000 for two weeks.
+Reimbursement is capped at $2,500 per week i.e., total of up to $10,000 for four weeks, depending on the duration of leave taken.
 The caps are inclusive of CPF contributions.

-Click the Pro-Family Leave page for more details on the application process.
+Visit the Pro-Family Leave website for more details on the application process.

 • FAQ